To Gillian on Her 37th Birthday

 To Gillian on Her 37th Birthday is a 1996 American romantic fantasy drama film directed by Michael Pressman and adapted by David E. Kelley from the play of the same name by Michael Brady.
 It stars Peter Gallagher, Michelle Pfeiffer and Claire Danes.
 The original score was composed by James Horner.

-The father and daughter, David and Rachel, are struggling to come to terms with the tragic death of wife and mother, Gillian when they invite her sister and her husband to commiserate the second anniversary of the dark day.
+A father and daughter, David and Rachel, are struggling to come to terms with the tragic death of wife and mother, Gillian, when they invite her sister and her husband to commiserate the second anniversary of the dark day.

 The film adapted from a play was released in the US on October 25, 1996, and was overall panned by critics.

 Plot

 On her birthday, Gillian falls from the mast of a yacht on a family outing and dies.
 Distraught, Gillian's husband David Lewis turns their summer cottage in Nantucket, Massachusetts into a permanent home.
 He spends most of his time on the beach there, communicating with Gillian's spirit and unwittingly neglecting their daughter Rachel.

 On the second anniversary of Gillian's death, David invites her sister Esther Wheeler and her husband Paul to stay for the weekend.
 She insists on bringing her female friend Kevin Dollof, whom she hopes David will become romantically interested in.
 He, however, ignores her and proceeds with the ritualistic celebration of Gillian's birthday.

 At the beach house, Paul tries to discourage Esther from meddling in David's affairs.
 David goes for a run while Paul tries to confront him about his hermit-like behavior.

 As part of the special weekend ritual, they have a formal fancy dinner in the house.
 There Esther accuses David of holing himself in, neglecting Rachel and his literature professor background.
 He insists that he has taken a sabbatical to write a book, then stomps off to walk on the beach.

 There, David talks with Gillian.
 He talks about everyone's arrival and the pressure they are putting on him to move on.
 Gillian reminds him that Rachel must always come first.
 Once she has disappeared again, David comes face-to-face with Rachel and admits both that he talks to Gillian's imagined ghost and that he is not really writing a book.

 When Rachel comes in, Esther presses her, but she says that there is nothing to worry about.
 That night, sensing her sleeplessness, Paul discovers that Esther has a court appointment on Monday to petition that David lose custody for neglect, as Rachel is increasingly withdrawn and her grades have been slipping.

 The next day, David throws himself into the sand sculpture contest he has been preparing for weeks, determined to beat the child who won the previous year.
 Rachel's friend Cindy encourages her to wear a provocative bikini and strut down the beach.
 They attract most males on the beach, including Paul.
 When David sees Rachel being ogled at, he hurries to cover her up.